generativefm/samples.generative.fm/BUILD_README.md

 ## Build

-Compressed versions of the source samples are created with `npm run build`.
+Compressed versions of the source samples are created with `npm run build:samples`.

 Source samples can be found in the [`src/samples`](src/samples) directory, organized by instrument.
 Currently, only `.wav` files are supported as sources.